How to Get There

 What to Do When You Arrive

-Otherwise, check-in will open 60 minutes before the first heats on Saturday morning.
+Otherwise, check-in will open at least 60 minutes before the first heats on Saturday morning.

 During the Day – At the Competition